mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - I mapped ctrl-L (cmd-L) to toggle line numbers between "on", "relative", and "off".

+## LintLens Extension

+- "Adds details and a documentation link beside each ESLint rule in your configuration file (including plugins) located anywhere in your workspace folders (supports multiple config files)."

 ## Markdown

 - can view source and preview side-by-side with live updating,